- About BME

 Carlos Rinaldi, Ph.D.

-Nanomedicine, cancer nanotechnology, magnetic nanoparticles and transport phenomena
+Nanomedicine, cancer nanotechnology, and magnetic nanoparticles

 1275 Center Drive, Biomedical Sciences Building J384, Gainesville, FL 32611